Limits to crystallization pressure: Results

-\section{Experimental results}
+\subsection{Experimental results}

+The novel experiments presented here have been designed for \textit{in situ} observations of nano-confined calcite growth under highly controlled conditions.
+The microfluidic setup provides a very accurate and stable supersaturation and has a high degree of control of the pressure at the confined surface.
+The topography of the nano-confined calcite surface and thereby the load bearing contacts (glass-calcite distance $h<50$~nm) are recorded with nanometer vertical resolution during the whole growth process by high resolution reflection interference contrast microscopy (RICM).

 We have succeed to nucleate and grow calcite crystals attached to the deformable membrane in several experiments.
-We have proceeded by increasing the control pressure $P_2$ to form a confined calcite-glass interface under pressure.
+We have proceeded by increasing the control pressure to form a load bearing calcite-glass contact.
 All experiments have given qualitatively the same results but we focus here on the experiment where the contact stresses could be determined quantitatively and thereby be analysed properly.

-While bringing the crystal into contact with the glass, the flowing fluid composition is kept at $c_{CaCO_3}$=0.05~mM, $\sigma$=0.
-Figure~\ref{fig:Crystaltilt} shows how the crystal is brought into contact with the glass surface with a fluid control pressure $P_2$=200~mbar=20~kPa and pressure transmitted to the upper calcite surface is $P_t=20\pm 10$~Pa.
-The flowing fluid composition is changed to $c_{CaCO_3}$=0.08~mM, $\sigma$=0.44 at time $t=0$.
-Figure~\ref{fig:calcitepress} shows the evolution of the confined crystal surface when growing outwards and downwards (perpendicular to the glass surface and image plane).
-The area $A$ of the crystal parallel to the glass surface grows continuously.
+While bringing the crystal into contact with the glass, the flowing calcium carbonate concentration is kept at $c_{CaCO_3}$=0.05~mM and the saturation index $\Omega$=0.
+The crystal is brought into contact with the glass surface with a fluid control pressure $P_2$=20~kPa and the force transmitted to the upper calcite surface is $F\approx 7$~nN (see section~\ref{sec:force}).
+The flowing fluid composition is changed to $c_{CaCO_3}$=0.8~mM, $\Omega$=0.44 at time $t=0$.
+Figure~\ref{fig:calcitepress} shows the evolution of the confined crystal surface after it has been brought in contact with the glass surface.
+The crystal grows outwards, changing the area $A$ of the crystal parallel to the glass.
+The crystal also grows downwards in the load bearing contacts (perpendicular to the glass surface and image plane) pushing the crystal upwards against gravity and the applied force of the membrane.